Lagardère SCA: Annual Ordinary and Extraordinary General Meeting of 5 May 2020

 - granting proxy to a third party;

-using either the paper form sent to them with the invitation to the Meeting, or the Votaccess secure platform which can be accessed by registered shareholders via the BNP Paribas Securities Services Planetshares website at https://planetshares.bnpparibas.com.
+The Votaccess secure platform can be accessed by registered shareholders from the BNP Paribas Securities Services Planetshares website at https://planetshares.bnpparibas.com.

 Shareholders who have lost their Planetshares website login code and/or password should contact BNP Paribas Securities Services by telephone at +33 (0)1 57 43 34 00 (Monday to Friday from 8:45 a.m. to 6:00 p.m.
 Paris time) or, from the Planetshares homepage, by using the contact form or NOA, the virtual assistant, accessible around the clock).